Skip to content

 The HIPAA Privacy Rule institutes national standards to safeguard individuals’ medical records and other personal health information (PHI).
 It covers all forms of PHI, including film, electronic information, and paper records.

-Underneath HIPAA, covered entities must implement safeguards to avoid the misuse or disclosure of PHI, including the disposal of it.
+Under HIPAA, covered entities must implement safeguards to avoid the misuse or disclosure of PHI, including the disposal of it.
 Thus, “covered entities are not permitted to simply abandon PHI or dispose of it in dumpsters or other containers that are accessible by the public or other unauthorized persons.”

 HIPAA fines are costly.
 They range from $100 to $50,000 per record or violation, with a maximum fine of $1.5 million per year for each violation.